LukeYui/SeamlessCoopGlobalSyncList/README.md

 Seamless co-op will download this list on launch and restrict play for these users.

+# Validity

+All of the accounts on this list are permanently banned from the seamless co-op mods.
+All reports are verified by myself personally with video evidence of the account in question very clearly cheating.

 # Terms

 - `shitter` - An unskilled player who uses a public cheat table made by someone else to cheat against other players at will